LunarWatcher/Taskranger/docs/Setup.md

 `scons` has to be installed in a way that's accessible for root or sudo.
 Virtualenvs aren't "passed down" through sudo, which means you'll have to install it system-wide with `sudo pip3 install scons`.

 ... or just jump into the root user, activate the virtualenv, and run `scons install`.
 Or possibly use some other trick I don't know of, in which case, an amendment to this section is more  than welcome.

+### Uninstall

+For WSL and MinGW et al, see the Linux uninstall instructions.

+No automatic install means no automatic uninstall.
+Remove the binary from whereever you placed it.